 There is no hotter trend right now than the build-your-own bowl, which lets you pick your own base, protein, toppings, and dressings — it’s perfect for picky and healthy eaters alike.

-Well, this spring, Boston added Kimchipapi Kitchen to the list of in-demand, fast-casual spots for all your burrito, bowl, salad, and falafel needs.
+Well, spring of 2018, Boston added Kimchipapi Kitchen to the list of in-demand, fast-casual spots for all your burrito, bowl, salad, and falafel needs.
 But Joon Son, the Kimchipapi himself, makes sure there’s no mistaking his Korean/Japanese restaurant with the mainstream build-your-own brands that occupy the space.

 Kimchipapi Kitchen, set up on 81 Harvard Ave, fully embraces the unabashed, unapologetic attitude of Allston, or Rat City, as it is affectionately dubbed by its locals.
 From the unconventional addition of k’s to Son’s menu items (order kimchipapi pankakes from the kravings menu), as well as noodle-themed wall art cheekily beckoning you to “Send Noodz”, it’s clear that Son is not playing by anyone else’s rules.